 So far, I’ve had my Farmstand for one week, so I wanted to create a before and after type picture for you guys to show you the amount of growth that’s occurred in just one week…

 I’m thrilled with how fast these seedlings have been growing, and how beautiful the veggies are so far!
 I can’t believe it’s only been a week.

 My cucumber and zucchini seem to be really taking off, with my tomatoes and peppers not too far behind.

 My lettuce and romaine are looking healthy and really spreading…

-Everything looks amazing!
-I think the only herb that gave me a little trouble was the mint, and that was simply because there were a few 90+ degree days where I needed to increase the watering schedule of y stand but didn’t realize it and it suffered a bit.
+I think the only herb that gave me a little trouble was the mint, and that was simply because there were a few 90+ degree days where I needed to increase the watering schedule of my stand but didn’t realize it and it suffered a bit.